4 minute read

 The MSQ module matches the EPANET MSX extension and allows the end-user to model complex reactions between multiple chemical and biological species, such as auto-decomposition of chloramines to ammonia and the formation of disinfection by-products.

-This article is intended to show the capabilities of the new MSQ module focusing on the specific issue of modelling chlorine decay, starting from a brief description of the phenomena and then comparing the former “Basic” approach of a single-constituent decay versus more advanced methodologies provided by the new MSQ module.
+This article is intended to show the capabilities of the new MSQ module focussing on the specific issue of modelling chlorine decay, starting from a brief description of the phenomena and then comparing the former “Basic” approach of a single-constituent decay versus more advanced methodologies provided by the new MSQ module.

 Modelling Chlorine Decay